Practical 5: Word Embeddings¶

 If you're using Google Colab, then you should be able to run these commands directly.
-Otherwise, make sure you have sklearn
+Otherwise, make sure you have sklearn, matplotlib and numpy installed.

 %matplotlib inline